-Citizens have a right to petition their elected representatives and these are one of the various way the public can bring grievances or concerns to the attention of City Council.
+Citizens have a right to petition their elected representatives and these are one of the various ways the public can bring grievances or concerns to the attention of City Council.
 A petition is a written request signed by citizens that asks City Council to do something within their power (jurisdiction) about a particular issue.
 Instead of many people writing individual letters to Council, it is much easier to create a petition.
-Even when a petition does not result in an immediate or obvious resolution these are important because they communicate your opinion to City Council and other citizens.
+Even when a petition does not result in an immediate or obvious resolution, petitions are important because they communicate your opinion to City Council and other citizens.

 Personal information on a petition form is collected under the authority of section 28(2) of the Municipal Freedom of Information and Protection of Privacy Act for the purpose of informing City Council of the views of the petition.
 Personal information will not be used by the City for any purpose other than to ensure it meets Council's requirements for a valid petition and to ensure contact with the spokesperson or principal petitioner.